scandiwebcom/google-tag-manager/README.md

 1. Ensure that module is enabled, switch to 'Yes', if required;

-2. Add container ID from the Google Tag Manager account;
+2. Add script and noscript snippets into appropriate fields;

 3. Ensure that script is storing in the head, switch to 'Yes' if required;